mokwilliam/real-time-ecommerce-sales/README.md

 - Have to be careful with the `faker` library.
 Especially with the data generated.
 Did some researches to understand the use of the seed.
 But after some tests, I decided to give up on the seed.
 I admit that the order made is done by the same customer generated.
 - When we use SQL queries with `mysql`, the values must be %s (and not %d for example).
 - The order of table creation or deletion is important.
 For instance, if we decide to create a table but it contains foreign keys, we need to create the table(s) with the foreign keys first.
+- To access MySQL in the terminal, we need to use the command `mysql -u root -p` and then enter the password.
+- To see the schemas of the tables, we can use the command `DESCRIBE table_name;`.
+- For the function `mysql.connector.connect`, we need to specify the database name in the `database` parameter.
+By default, I used `mysql` for the first connection (to create the `e_commerce` database).
-- **WARNING for Windows Users**: `pwd` module does not work on Windows as it is a UNIX only package for managing passwords (used to start the airflow server...)
+- **WARNING for Windows Users**: `pwd` module does not work on Windows as it is a UNIX only package for managing passwords (used to start the airflow server...).

 ### Extra: Setup of Makefile